YanyuanQiao/HOP-REVERIE-Challenge/README.md

 # HOP-REVERIE-Challenge

-This respository is the code of [HOP](https://arxiv.org/abs/2203.11591) for REVERIE-Challenge.
+This respository is the code of REVERIE-Challenge using [HOP](https://arxiv.org/abs/2203.11591).
 The code is based on [Recurrent-VLN-BERT](https://github.com/YicongHong/Recurrent-VLN-BERT).
 Thanks to [Yicong Hong](https://github.com/YicongHong) for releasing the Recurrent-VLN-BERT code.

 ## Prerequisites
 ### Installation